josevalim/portal/README.md

 end
 ```

-In Elixir, we define code inside modules, which are basically a group of functions.
+In Elixir we define code inside modules, which are basically a group of functions.
 We have defined four functions above, all properly documented.

 Let's give our implementation a try.
 Start a new shell with `iex -S mix`.
 When starting the shell, our new file will be automatically compiled, so we can use it directly: